jayw-88/DVD-Screensaver-for-MacOS/README.md

 A screensaver for MacOS that recreates the nostalgic DVD screensaver!

-This is a recreation of Brain Tracy's DVD screensaver, it is just tweaked to be smoother and more modern in MacOS
+This is a recreation of Brain Tracy's DVD screensaver.
+(If you would like to go to that page, click [here](#https://github.com/briantracy/DVDScreenSaver/tree/master)).
+It is just tweaked to be smoother and more modern.

 # Installation Process